Cledith Ray Davenport Jr., age 79, of Broken Bow, passed away on Dec. 14 at his home.

 Sunday, January 12, 2020

-To send flowers to Cledith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Cledith Davenport, please visit our floral store.